ericinlinux/100-days-of-code/r1-log.md

 ### R1D5
 Coding for data analysis in Python today.
 Functions for cleaning the data set and generating documentation for the project.

+### R1D6
+Coding for data analysis in Python today.
+Creating selection criterias for the nodes and building the notebooks for data analysis.